 How to Buy PTON Stock Summary

 Follow these straightforward steps when you’re ready to invest in PTON — a company at the nexus of fitness, technology and media.
+Technology companies like this have a business model with more than one revenue stream.
+These financial instruments have more options for growth, and market participants should be aware of that when they start buying.

 - Find a broker to trade with.
 An online brokerage is your first point of contact if you want to buy PTON stock.
 Benzinga maintains a list of top recommendations for new and seasoned traders.
 Pick a broker that complements your investing needs.